-At City of Westminster, employees are able to gain a single view of residents’ data to help make better decisions, faster.
-In addition, they can easily draw on rich visualisations and information dashboards to help them innovate more personalised experiences.
+At the City of Westminster, employees can gain a single view of residents’ data to help make better decisions faster.
+In addition, they can quickly draw on rich visualisations and information dashboards to help them innovate more personalised experiences.

 3. Disrupt business models with innovation

-Wherever business models are disrupted by AI and machine-learning, innovation can be found.
+Wherever AI and machine learning disrupts business models, innovation can be found.
 For example, secure AI solutions can now analyse images, comprehend speech and make predictions using data.
-This opens up really diverse opportunities for innovation, from deploying and fine-tuning new omnichannel customer-purchase touchpoints to chatbot testing, analytics and optimisation.
+This opens up diverse innovation opportunities, from deploying and fine-tuning new omnichannel customer-purchase touchpoints to chatbot testing, analytics and optimisation.

-I’m personally still in awe when I think how rapidly AI is able to learn from increasingly vast tracts of data.
+I’m still in awe of how rapidly AI can learn from increasingly vast tracts of data.
 It lets us deeply understand our organisations and customers, uncover insights, and find new relationships and patterns at scale.
-Yet when we nurture a data and analytics culture, we actually enable our employees to drive innovation as part of their everyday practice.
+Yet when we nurture a data and analytics culture, we enable our employees to drive innovation as part of their everyday practice.

-Allowing AI and machine learning to take over manual tasks can also free up employees to do more innovative or ‘human-only’ work.
+Allowing AI and machine learning to take over manual tasks can let employees do more innovative or human-only work.
 For example, while customer service chatbots handle frequently asked questions, employees can focus on cultivating customer relationships.